 Richard Oliver earned his degree in dentistry from the University of Minnesota in 1953.
 After completing military service and then pursuing further training, private practice, and an academic career in Southern California, Dr. Oliver returned to Minnesota to assume the deanship at the University of Minnesota School of Dentistry.
 He stepped down as dean in 1986, but continued on as a member of the faculty and became a visiting scientist at the NIH.
 He retired in 1996.

-Maria Pintado pursued her dental education at the University of Minnesota.
-After completing her bachelor's degree in dental auxiliary education in 1972, Ms. Pintado then taught in the dental auxiliary program.
+Maria Pintado completed her bachelor's degree in dental auxiliary education in 1972 and then taught in the program.
 Upon the closure of the dental assisting program in 1982, the School retained Ms. Pintado.
 She continued to teach and began working with Dr. William Douglas on biomaterials research while concurrently pursuing a master's degree in public health, which she completed in 1986.
 She continues to work as an investigator in the Minnesota Dental Research Center for Biomaterials and Biomechanics (MDRCBB).

 Dr. Burton Shapiro completed his master's degree in oral pathology at the University of Minnesota in 1962 and his Ph.D. in genetics in 1966.
 He became an associate professor in the University's Dental School in 1966 and conducted research on a number of topics, including Down syndrome, exfoliative cytology, programmed cell death, and cystic fibrosis.
 Dr. Shapiro also served the University on several committees, including the Faculty Consultative Committee, and the Faculty Senate.
 He retired in 2005.